 How to send in your ballot:

-• Mail your marked ballot with enough time to be post marked on or before Election Day; or
+• Mail your marked ballot with enough time to be postmarked on or before Election Day.

-• Drop off your ballot at your local Elections Department or at a polling place or drop box in your county listed to the right
+• Drop off your ballot at your local Elections Office or at one of the polling places or drop boxes in your county. (see county info to the right)

 Track when your ballot is mailed, received, and counted.